slicksys/blazorboilerplate/docs/quickstarts/localization.rst

 `Crowdin <https://www.crowdin.com/>`_ `(PO file format support) <https://support.crowdin.com/file-formats/po/>`_

-To manage PO files BlazorBoilerplate uses `Karambolo.PO <https://github.com/adams85/po>`_ library.
+To manage PO files SSDCPortal uses `Karambolo.PO <https://github.com/adams85/po>`_ library.
 So to handle plurals the Karambolo.PO syntax is used like in the example below.